ByteOtter/OtterDen/docs/CONTRIBUTING.md

 ## 4. Contributing Checklist<a name=CommitChecklist></a>

-Finally you have made it to the point you wanted to read all along: The checklist of how to commit changes to LogBlog!<br>
+Finally you have made it to the point you wanted to read all along: The checklist of how to commit changes to OtterDen!<br>
 Simply follow these steps and your pull request is open in no time!

 1. Run `git status` to list all of your changes and once satisfied...
 2. ... run `git add path/to/your/changed/file` to add the file or files to your `commit`
 3. Then open a new `branch` with `git checkout -b your-branch-name`so your suggested change can be thuroughly examined without breaking anything ;P
 4. Once on a new branch type `git commit -m "Your Commit Message"` to create a new commit with a *helpful* commit message.
 Please be aware that you should use this for a short summary of what this commit does and it should be formulated in an active form. (e.g "Add user page"/"Fix crash...", etc)
 5. Push your changes with `git push fork`.
-This will push your custom branch with all the changes to your copy of LogBlog.
+This will push your custom branch with all the changes to your copy of OtterDen.
-6. Visit the `GitHub` page of your LogBlog fork, you should see an orange banner saying `your-branch-name had recent commits` with a green button next to it saying `create pull request`.
+6. Visit the `GitHub` page of your OtterDen fork, you should see an orange banner saying `your-branch-name had recent commits` with a green button next to it saying `create pull request`.
 Click that button.
 7. This brings you to the create pull request editor.
 You can see that the window has been pre-filled with a pull request template so check your boxes and provide a clear explanation of what your change does.
 8. Once you are done and all the automatic checks are green, click `Create Pull Request`
 9. Wait.
 You can assign someone to review your request but this should not be necessary as I get notified when you open a PR.
 How long it will take to review?
 That sadly varies wildly depending on what your commit does, but I will get back to you if something comes up!

 That's it.
 You have committed your first change!
 Thank you!

-But **don't forget**: Once your changes have been merged you need to check out your master branch in your `Dev/LogBlog/` repository and pull the newest version of LogBlog by running `git pull` or `git pull origin master`!
+But **don't forget**: Once your changes have been merged you need to check out your master branch in your `Dev/OtterDen/` repository and pull the newest version of OtterDen by running `git pull` or `git pull origin master`!

 ***

 ## 5. Help<a name="Help"></a>

-If you, at any point need help or have questions about anything LogBlog related you can contact me here:
+If you, at any point need help or have questions about anything OtterDen related you can contact me here:

 - christopher-hock@protonmail.com